The Female Side of God, Please!

 Will I give birth in the spring?

 I know I can’t rush the birthing process.
-No one wants a premie or a stillborn child.
-No one wants something half-baked and doomed to die or a forced caesarian with doctors ripping you open.
+No one hopes to give birth to a premie or a stillborn child.
 Growing new life takes time — patience.
 I’m not ready to give birth.

 I walk the soft curves of the labyrinth, turning toward and away from the womb.
 That’s what I need right now.
 Not a hard, masculine side of God with bared chest and bulging muscles.
 I need a soft female side of God, with large round breasts and fleshy arms to hold me tight and suckle me.
 A soft place to land.
 A warm place to hide.
 I’m tired of the tomb, I want the womb – like my childhood caregiver, Lillian, who swept me into her arms every day after school and held me close and safe to her fluffy goodness.
 My own mother was small-boned and wiry.
 She smelled of smoke and had a hard time holding still.
 Lillian was warm and soft and available.